E.T. the Extra-Terrestrial poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 22% of the runtime.
 This shows the protagonist's commitment to Elliott makes the active choice to reveal E.T.
 To Michael and Gertie, bringing them into the secret.
 This irreversible decision commits him to protecting E.T.
 And marks the transition from solitary discovery to shared mission.
 "We're in trouble."
 The ordinary world is left behind., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 45% of the runtime—arriving early, accelerating into Act IIb complications.
-Notably, this crucial beat E.T.
+Structural examination shows that this crucial beat E.T.
 Makes contact with his home planet using the communicator, achieving his goal but raising the stakes enormously.
 False victory - "E.T.
 Phone home" succeeds, but this means E.T.
 Will leave.
 The government agents close in, detecting the signal.
 The fun is over; now there are real consequences., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (67% through) represents the emotional nadir.
 Here, E.T.
 Dies on the medical table.
 The monitors flatline.
 Elliott, connected to his own monitors, also begins to fade.
 "I'll believe in you all my life, every day."
 The whiff of death is literal - Elliott loses his best friend, the only being who truly understood him.
-All hope appears lost., shows the protagonist at their lowest point.
+All hope appears lost., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 71% of the runtime.
 E.T.
 Resurrects, revived by the approach of his spaceship.
 The flower blooms red.
 "E.T.
 Phone home" paid off - his people are coming.
 Elliott sees clearly now: he must help E.T.
 Get to the rendezvous point in the forest.
 New hope enables the final push., demonstrating the transformation achieved throughout the journey.